Support and Troubleshooting

 Supported Kubernetes Versions

 K10 currently supports the following certified Kubernetes distributions and OpenShift versions:

 Snapshots created using the v1alpha1 Snapshot CRDs are incompatible with the v1beta1 Snapshot CRD.
 Please contact your CSI storage provider for an upgrade path.
 However, any backups taken using the v1alpha1 CRD functionality will still be available for restore.

 K10 4.0.5 or earlier may still run on older, unsupported versions of Kubernetes and OpenShift.
 Please install K10 4.0.5 on OpenShift 4.2 or earlier and Kubernetes 1.15 or earlier.

 Gathering Debugging Information

-cluster as a first step to get information to support.
+on your cluster as a first step to get information to support.
 The script

 assumes that your default